OpenEvalProject/evals/manuscripts/elife-75910/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/75910/elife-75910-fig8-v2.jpg)

-**Figure 8.:** chosen juice cells.(A) Profiles of activity and CP (N = 160 cells).
+**Figure 8.:** (A) Profiles of activity and CP (N = 160 cells).
 On the top, separate traces are activity profiles for EO trials (dark colors) and OE trials (light colors), separately for E chosen (blue) and O chosen.
 On the bottom the trace is the mean(CP) computed for OE trials in 100-ms sliding time windows (25-ms steps).
 Red dots indicate that mean(CP) was significantly >0.5 (p < 0.001; t-test).
 Value comparison typically takes place shortly after the onset of offer2.
 (B–E) Distribution of CP in four 250-ms time windows.
 The time windows used for this analysis are indicated in panel A. (F–I) Correlation between CP and preference bias index.
 Each panel corresponds to the histogram immediately above it.
 CPs are plotted against the preference bias index (PBI), which quantifies the preference bias independently of the juice types.
 Each symbol represents one cell and the line is from a linear regression.
 CP and PBI were negatively correlated immediately before and after offer2 onset, but not later in the trial.
 This pattern suggests that the preference bias emerged late in the trial, when decisions were not finalized shortly after offer2 presentation.

 We reasoned that, at the net of noise in measurements and cell-to-cell variability, CPs ultimately quantify the animal’s commitment to the eventual choice outcome.
 If the preference bias emerged late in the trial – perhaps after target presentation, if animals had not already finalized their decision – the intensity of the preference bias should be inversely related to the animals’ commitment to the eventual choice outcome measured earlier in the trial.
 In other words, there should be a negative correlation between the preference bias and CPs computed at the time when decisions normally take place (shortly before or after offer2 onset).
 Our analyses supported this prediction.
 To quantify the preference bias intensity independent of the juice pair, we defined the preference bias index (PBI) = 2 (ρTask2 − ρTask1)/(ρTask2 + ρTask1).
 We then focused on four 250-ms time windows before offer1 (control window), before and after offer2 onset, and before juice delivery (Figure 8B–E).
 Confirming our predictions, CP and PBI were significantly anti-correlated immediately before and during offer2 presentation, but not in the control time window or late in the trial (Figure 8F–I).